cyberbotics/webots/docs/discord/technical-questions-2019.md

 Do you want backflip too?!
 Only tell me from what distance NAO can fall on his legs and withstand impact. 😃

 ##### Fabien Rohrer [Moderator] 06/27/2019 14:38:15
-`@bing feng` At some point you need to switch to Webots (if you would like).
+`@abcde` At some point you need to switch to Webots (if you would like).
 Creating animation in robotics is not the best idea because very rigid.
 You could for example try to actuate the motors with sinus/cosinus, it's a good way to start.
 Take a look at our mantis.wbt example, for example.

-##### bing feng 06/27/2019 14:38:42
+##### abcde 06/27/2019 14:38:42
 ..............